TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 30/Job 30.7.md

 ---

-Among the bushes they bray; Under the nettles they are gathered together.
+Among the bushes they bray; and under the nettles they are gathered together.